 Reviewers of the Nexus S liked the pure Google experience, brilliant Super AMOLED touchscreen, snappy performance, improvements to Android 2.3 Gingerbread, and improved keyboard.
 They all noted that the Nexus S lacks a microSD card slot for storage expansion, it lacks HD (High Definition) video recording, and it will only record 720p video.
-Reviewers also noted the improved features of apps management, keyboard, suggested words, voice-to-text, text-to-voice, front-facing camera, and NFC (Near Field Communication) for wireless-data reading and payments from the phone.
+Reviewers also noted the improved features of apps management, keyboard, suggested words, voice-to-text, text-to-voice, front-facing camera, and NFC (Near Field Communication) for wireless-data reading and

 The 1GHz Samsung Humming Bird processor of the Nexus S was fast and rated above-average in benchmark tests.
 Reviewers, however, didn't notice any improved functionality of the curved 4-inch Super AMOLED touchscreen (800 x 400) that is supposed to fit your face better when used as a phone